Google Summer of Code - 2019

 Whenever a user opens the website and if he is logged in then create a channel and make a subscription of the users socket to that channel.

-When ever new comment or new answer is added to the page find all the users that follow that page or tags used in that page and then broadcast notification those users using ActionCable.
+When ever new comment is added to the page find all the users that follow that page or tags used in that page and then broadcast notification those users using ActionCable.

 Handling the broadcasted notification data on the client side in a function named received to show the notification.
 Because whenever the data is broadcasted on the server then received function of that channel is called.